Car wash in Orange County to pay more than $68K in back wages and damages to 16 workers following US Labor Department investigation

 Phone Number

-The FLSA requires that covered employees be paid at least the federal minimum wage of $7.25 for all hours worked, plus time and one-half their regular rates, including commissions, bonuses and incentive pay, for hours worked beyond 40 per week.
-Employers also must maintain accurate time and payroll records.
-The FLSA provides that employers who violate the law are liable to employees for their back wages and an equal amount in liquidated damages.
-Liquidated damages are paid directly to the affected employees.
+Information: The FLSA requires that covered, nonexempt employees be paid at least the federal minimum wage of $7.25 for all hours worked, plus time and one-half their regular rates of pay for hours worked beyond 40 per week.
+Employers are prohibited from retaliating against workers who exercise their rights under the law.

 Agency